klavinslab/aquaverse/docs/protocol_developer/tools.md

 ### Adding Cost Information

-The **Cost** tab shows the cost model for the operation type, which is function taking an `Operation`.
+The **Cost** tab shows the cost model for the operation type, which is a function taking an `Operation`.
 This function returns a hash with costs associated with the `labor` and `materials` keys.
 The default function added for new operation types returns zero for both.